-When you hear the terms “damp-proofing” and “waterproofing” regarding your home’s basement and foundation, is there a difference?
+When you hear the terms “damp proofing” and “waterproofing” in regards to your home’s basement and exterior foundation, is there a difference?
 What do these terms mean?
-This is the most important thing to learn

 Exterior Waterproofing Benefits

 - Reduces the moisture in a basement: This eliminates sources of musty odors and allergens within your home.